-Upon liquidation the Liquidator will accept shares in the new company(ies) as consideration for the transfer of the whole or part of the business of the liquidated company.
-The Liquidator will then transfer the shares in the new company (ies) to the shareholders of the liquidated company.

-Clearance can be obtained from HM Revenue & Customs in advance of liquidation that no chargeable gain will occur upon the transfer of the whole or part of the business to the new company (ies) but instead that the cost of the new shares acquired by the shareholders be deemed to be equivalent to the value of the business and/or assets transferred.
-The only tax charge that would then arise would be a capital gain if and when the shareholders dispose of their shares in the new company(ies).
+- Upon liquidation, the Liquidator will accept shares in the new company(ies) as consideration for the transfer of the whole or part of the business of the liquidated company. - The Liquidator then transfers the shares in the new company(ies) to the shareholders of the liquidated company. - Clearance can be obtained from HM Revenue & Customs in advance of liquidation, so that no chargeable gain occurs on the transfer of the whole or part of the business to the new company(ies). - Instead, the cost of the new shares acquired by the shareholders is deemed to be equivalent to the value of the business and/or assets transferred. - The only tax charge which would arise would be a capital gain (if and when the shareholders dispose of their shares in the new company(ies).